A theory for generalized morphisms and beyond: Fixed sets and transitive actions of and

 In the classical Galois theory, the fixed field of $\operatorname{Aut}(F)$, where $F$ is a field, is denoted by ${{F}^{\operatorname{Aut}(F)}}$.
 To study ${{S}^{\operatorname{End}_{T}(S)}}$ and ${{S}^{\operatorname{Aut}_{T}(S)}}$, which generalize the notion of ${{F}^{\operatorname{Aut}(F)}}$, we first give \begin{notation} Let $A\subseteq D$, where $D$ is the domain of $T$.
 Let

-i.e., $C_{A}^{\operatorname{End}}$ is the set of $u\in A$ where $u$ is the only $v\in A$ such that $u\xrightarrow{T}v$.
+i.e. $C_{A}^{\operatorname{End}}$ is the set of $u\in A$ where $u$ is the only $v\in A$ such that $u\xrightarrow{T}v$.
 And let

-i.e., $C_{A}^{\operatorname{Aut}}$ is the set of $u\in A$ where $u$ is the only $v\in A$ such that $u\overset{T}{\longleftrightarrow}v$. \end{notation} \begin{remark} For an operator semigroup $T$, see Notation \ref{5.1.1} for the notations involved.
-More generally, for a partial-operator generalized-semigroup $T$, see Notation \ref{15.1.1} for the notations involved. \end{remark}
+i.e. $C_{A}^{\operatorname{Aut}}$ is the set of $u\in A$ where $u$ is the only $v\in A$ such that $u\overset{T}{\longleftrightarrow}v$. \end{notation} \begin{remark} For an operator semigroup $T$, see Notation \ref{5.1.1} for the notations involved.
+More generally, for a par-operator gen-semigroup $T$, see Notation \ref{15.1.1} for the notations involved. \end{remark}